sandramalaquias/pyspark-aws-s3a/README.md

-# PySpark using data from local server and from AWS S3
+# How to use PySpark with local data or from AWS S3

-The original branch for docker Spark and all info about this docker, updated versions, etc, can be found [here](https://github.com/gettyimages/docker-spark).
+The original branch for docker Spark and all info about the docker used in this demo, updated versions, etc, can be found [here](https://github.com/gettyimages/docker-spark).

-See below a resume about docker commands and after that the info of how to configure your scripts to load info from local server and from AWS S3.
+If you don't know how to use docker check section `sample commands` below, you will find a basic resume about docker commands.

+# PySpark script configuration

+## Using local files
+- Create a folder inside your server
+- Copy your files to folder
+- submit your job, for script sample check file: pyspark_scripts/script-local.py

+## Using AWS S3a files
+- Create a S3 bucket and upload your files there (or use an existing one)
+- submit your job, for script sample check file: pyspark_scripts/script-aws.py

 ## [docker-compose](http://docs.docker.com/compose): sample commands